← Back to 漢書

 2

 In spring of the second year, an imperial edict declared: 'Emperor Gao brought order and discipline to the realm.
-All who had achieved merit received divided territories as marquises, and the people lived in great peace, all benefiting from his benevolent virtue.'
+All who had achieved merit received divided territories as marquises, and the people lived in great peace, all benefiting from his benevolent virtue.
 I have reflected on this extending far into the future, yet their merits and achievements remain unrecorded, leaving nothing to honor the great righteousness and pass on to future generations.
 Now I wish to differentiate and rank the merits of the marquises to establish their positions at court.
 These rankings shall be preserved in the Gao Temple, maintained generation after generation without interruption, with each heir inheriting his father's meritorious position.
 Discuss and determine this with the marquises, then submit a memorial.'
-Chancellor Ping memorialized: 'I have respectfully discussed this with Marquises Jianghou Bo, Quzhou Shang, Yingyin Ying, Anguo Ling, and others.
+Chancellor Chen Ping memorialized: 'I have respectfully deliberated with Marquis of Jiang Bo, Marquis of Quzhou Shang, Marquis of Yingyin Ying, Marquis of Anguo Ling, and others.
 The marquises have fortunately received bestowed meal allowances and fief incomes.
-Your Majesty adds further favor by establishing court positions according to merit.
+Your Majesty adds further favor by establishing court positions according to the order of their merits.
 I request that these rankings be preserved in the Gao Temple.'
 The memorial was approved.
-On the yi-mao day of the first month in spring, an earthquake struck, causing mountains to collapse along the Qiang and Wudu roads.
+On the yi-mao day of the first month in spring, an earthquake struck, and mountains collapsed at Qiangdao and Wudao.
 On the last day of the sixth month in summer, a bing-xu day, the sun was eclipsed.
 In the seventh month of autumn, King Buyi of Hengshan passed away.
 Eight-zhu coins were put into circulation.

 3